whiteSHADOW1234/PetCam/README.md

 *   **Remote Pan Control:** Enables remote control of a pan mechanism (using an ESP32-S3, stepper motor, and joystick) to change the camera's viewing direction.
 *   **Talk to Pet:** Functionality to enable the viewer to transmit their voice to the pet through the webcam device.
 *   **HTTPS:** Uses HTTPS to ensure secure communication.
+*   **Repurpose Unused Smartphones:**  With the increasing number of unused smartphones in many households, this project provides a practical way to repurpose these devices as remote webcams, reducing electronic waste and providing added value.

 ## Project Structure